raul044/ContributeSmart-Eth/README.md

 $ npm start
 ```

+Install the MetaMask extension for chrome and add Ganache as a new network (chain ID 1337).
+After you can add accounts from Ganache using their private key.

 From there, follow the instructions on the hosted React app.
 It will walk you through using Truffle and Ganache to deploy the `SmartContribute` contract, making calls to it, and sending transactions to change the contract's state.

 ## FAQ